German Workers' Party

-The German Workers' Party (Deutsche Arbeiterpartei, DAP) was a short-lived far-right political party established in Weimar Germany after World War I. It only lasted from 5 January 1919 until 24 February 1920.
-The DAP was the precursor of the Nazi Party, which was officially known as the National Socialist German Workers' Party (Nationalsozialistische Deutsche Arbeiterpartei, NSDAP).
+The German Workers' Party (Deutsche Arbeiterpartei, DAP) was an obscure far-right political party established in the Weimar Republic after World War I. It lasted from 5 January 1919 until 24 February 1920.
+The DAP was the precursor of the National Socialist German Workers' Party (Nationalsozialistische Deutsche Arbeiterpartei, NSDAP), commonly known as the Nazi Party.

 History

 Origins

 On 5 January 1919, the German Workers' Party (DAP) was founded in Munich in the hotel Fürstenfelder Hof by Anton Drexler, along with Dietrich Eckart, Gottfried Feder and Karl Harrer.
 It developed out of the Freien Arbeiterausschuss für einen guten Frieden (Free Workers' Committee for a Good Peace) league, a branch of which Drexler had founded in 1918.
 Thereafter in 1918, Harrer (a journalist and member of the Thule Society), convinced Drexler and several others to form the Politischer Arbeiterzirkel (Political Workers' Circle).
 The members met periodically for discussions with themes of nationalism and antisemitism.
 Drexler was encouraged to form the DAP in December 1918 by his mentor, Dr. Paul Tafel.
 Tafel was a leader of the Alldeutscher Verband (Pan-Germanist Union), a director of the Maschinenfabrik Augsburg-Nürnberg and a member of the Thule Society.
 Drexler's wish was for a political party which was both in touch with the masses and nationalist.
-With the DAP founding in January 1919, Drexler was elected chairman and Harrer was made Reich Chairman, an honorary title.
+When the DAP was founded in January 1919, Drexler was elected chairman and Harrer was made Reich Chairman, an honorary title.
 On 17 May, only ten members were present at the meeting, and a later meeting in August only noted 38 members attending.
-The members were mainly Drexler's work colleagues from the Munich railway yards.
+The members were mainly Drexler's colleagues from the Munich railway yards.